AlgoMaster Logo

 Cuckoo Filter

-Some systems need approximate membership checks, but also need deletion.
+Some systems need fast "have we seen this?" checks, but they also need to remove items later.

 1. The Problem with Deleting from Bloom Filters

-Cuckoo Filters take a different approach.
-They store short fingerprints in candidate buckets.
-To delete an item, the filter removes the matching fingerprint from one of its possible buckets.
+Cuckoo Filters take another approach.
+They store a short fingerprint in one of two possible buckets.
+To delete an item, the filter removes the matching fingerprint from one of those buckets.

 2. How a Cuckoo Filter Stores Items